 However, under the recent tax reforms, foreign executives with expat tax status who live with their family in Belgium will no longer benefit from several personal tax free allowances, unless they earn at least 75% of their total taxable professional income during the Belgian tax year.
 It may therefore be advisable in some cases to limit the annual foreign business travel to a maximum of 25%.
-Read more on the government’s website.
+More information is available from Belgium’s Ministry of Finance.

 Dual taxation agreements

-Belgium has signed more than 90 conventions with other countries to avoid double taxation (ie. paying tax in your home country and in Belgium).
+Belgium has signed more than 90 conventions with other countries to avoid double taxation.

 Filing US taxes from Belgium